tosintubi/microservice-sp/README.md

-# microservice-sp
+# Inventory Management
-Sample application using microservice architecture with Spring Cloud
+Sample Inventory Mangement application based on using microservice architecture with Spring Cloud